eminozkan/stringutils/README.md

 # stringutils

 A basic stringutils package.
-It contains only Reverse() function.
+It contains only Reverse() and Replace() function.

 ```go
 func Reverse(s string) (string, error)